WatchMtLiu/PHBS_MLF_2024/README.md

    ![image](https://github.com/WatchMtLiu/PHBS_MLF_2024/assets/151809533/d2149c4b-622d-4934-8232-cadbfa338bd8)
    ![image](https://github.com/WatchMtLiu/PHBS_MLF_2024/assets/151809533/f3208435-ae36-45ff-9003-0c6fe440fc73)

-2. So we deal with outliers for trainset firstly, **replace outliers with boundary quantile values**.
+2. So we deal with outliers for trainset firstly, **replace outliers with boundary quantile values**, and record these values to do same dealing with testset later.
-3. Then for each group of moduler variables, we do min-max scaling and use knn-imputer to fill missing values.
+3. Then for each group of moduler variables, we do **min-max scaling** firstly, so that knn-imputer can treat every variable fairly.
+Then use knn-imputer to fill missing values.
-4. Inside each group of moduler variables, we do **pca** and reserve some important pcas. pca_components = {'financial_variables': 10, 'internal_behavior_variables': 15, 'bureau_variables': 25}
+4. Inside each group of moduler variables, we do **pca** and reserve some important pcas.
+Before this, we need to do normalization scaling. pca_components = {'financial_variables': 10, 'internal_behavior_variables': 15, 'bureau_variables': 20}

    ![image](https://github.com/WatchMtLiu/PHBS_MLF_2024/assets/151809533/b856d9d4-d17e-48fe-8be7-9e34826340ae)